-But thanks to the rise of athleisure and the advent of joggers, sweatpants have transcended their humble roots to assume their rightful place as a distinctly modern and versatile piece of clothing.
+But thanks to the rise of athleisure and the advent of the best joggers, sweatpants have transcended their humble roots to assume their rightful place as a distinctly modern and versatile piece of clothing.
 Far from being the uniform of couch potatoes, the best sweatpants for men are now a streetwear necessity.

-1. Mack Weldon Ace Sweatpant
+4. Mack Weldon Ace Sweatpant

 Pros: These premium men’s sweatpants have a tailored fit, complete with back-ribbed ankle cuffs and are designed to be worn every day.
 Micro-sanded French terry cotton and a bit of stretch make these super comfortable.
 Plus, you can choose from over a dozen colors.